nextjs-extra/nextjs-extra/docs/docs.md

-# `nextjs-extra`'s Documentation
+# nextjs-extra

-`nextjs-extra` is a collection of utilities for Next.js.
+nextjs-extra is a collection of utilities for Next.js.

 They have been written originally for different projects, and now they are being published together with proper testing and documentation.